top of page

 gardening, walking and pilates.

 BA Vet MB MRCVS - Veterinary Surgeon

-Constance graduated from Cambridge Vet School in 2018.
+Constance, the slightly younger of the comedy sheep duo, graduated from Cambridge Vet School in 2018.
 Hailing from South Pembrokeshire, the move to Monmouthshire was a welcome return to Wales.
 After two years as a mixed vet in Usk, she took the opportunity to pursue full time farm animal vetting at Farm First Vets in August 2020.
-She has thoroughly enjoyed the move and enjoys (almost!) all aspects of the job, but has a particular interest in camelids and small ruminants, with a soft spot for goats!
+She has thoroughly enjoyed the move and enjoys (almost!) all aspects of the job, but has a particular interest in small ruminants and camelids, with a soft spot for goats!